Delhi court discharges Shashi Tharoor in his wife Sunanda Pushkar's death case | Law-Order

 The detailed order is awaited.

-Tharoor thanked the judge and said it was “an absolute torture for last seven-and-a-half year” and that it was a “great relief”.
+After the order was pronounced, Tharoor, who had joined the proceedings, thanked the judge and said "it was an absolute torture for last seven-and-a-half year" and that the order was "a great relief".

+Later he released a statement, saying that justice has been done, which will allow everyone in the family to mourn Sunanda in peace.

+"In our justice system, the process is all too often the punishment.
+Nevertheless, the fact that justice has been done, at last, will allow all of us in the family to mourn Sunanda in peace," Tharoor said in the statement released on Twitter.

+He said that Wednesday's order brings a significant conclusion to the "long nightmare which had enveloped me after the tragic passing of my late wife Sunanda''.

+"I have weathered dozens of unfounded accusations and media vilification patiently, sustained by my faith in the Indian judiciary, which today stands vindicated,'' the former Union minister said.

-During the arguments, while police had sought framing of various charges, including under Section 306 (abetment of suicide), Senior Advocate Vikas Pahwa, appearing for Tharoor, had told the court that the investigation conducted by the SIT completely exonerated the politician of all the charges levelled against him.
+During the arguments, while police had sought framing of various charges, including under Section 306 (abetment of suicide), Senior advocate Vikas Pahwa, appearing for Tharoor, had told the court that the investigation conducted by the SIT completely exonerated the politician of all the charges leveled against him.

-Pahwa had sought Tharoor's discharge in the case, saying there was no evidence against him to prove the offence.
+Pahwa had sought Tharoor's discharge in the case, saying there was no evidence against him to prove the offense.

 Pahwa had earlier claimed that post mortem and other medical reports established that it was neither a suicide nor homicide.

-After the pronouncement of the order, Pahwa said that the charges levelled by the police for abetment to suicide and cruelty were absurd and preposterous.
+After the pronouncement of the order, Pahwa said that the charges leveled by the police for abetment to suicide and cruelty were absurd and preposterous.

-He said that even the most essential ingredients of the offences were not present in this case.
+He said that even the most essential ingredients of the offenses were not present in this case.

 Advocate Gaurav Gupta, also representing Tharoor, pointed out that there was no complaint by anyone for harassment or abetment to suicide by any of the family members or friends of Sunanda Pushkar.